vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/styling-your-store/vtex-io-documentation-using-css-handles-for-store-customization.md

 }
 ```

-> ℹ️ Remember: If the handle requires an add-on, such as the HTML element attribute or a handle modifier, add it next to the handle name, following this format: `{cssHandleName}--{addon)`.
+> ⚠️ If the handle requires an add-on, such as the HTML element attribute or a handle modifier, add it next to the handle name, following this format: `{cssHandleName}--{addon)`.

 Once your app is linked and the changes are saved, the new customization should immediately be reflected in your workspace.